derkoe/derkoe.dev/src/content/blog/2024-05-11-AI-updates.md

 ## AI 2027 - A Scenario of AI's Future

 The AI Futures Project has published a scenario (or essay) on the future of AI from now until 2030.
 The main author is well known to [predict the AI future very well](https://www.alignmentforum.org/posts/6Xgy6CAf2jqHhynHL/what-2026-looks-like) and the project even offer bounties for better future predictions.
-There is also a summary: https://ai-2027.com/summary

 You can find the full scenario here: [AI 2027](https://ai-2027.com/)
 For a summary, visit: [AI 2027 Summary](https://ai-2027.com/summary)